zwilsoncc/docs/pages/docs/getting-started/secrets.md

 ```

 > Base64 is a simple encoding algorithm which is available everywhere.<br/>
 > That's why we've used it.
-But it's okay to choose any text based encoding algorithm.
+But it's okay to choose any text-based encoding algorithm.

 export default withDoc({...meta})(({children}) => <>{children}</>)